omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`32*byte`:`channel_id`]: the global channel id.
     * [`32*byte`:`asset_id`]: the id of the Omni asset.
     * [`32*byte`:`amount`]: amount of the payment.
+    * [`32*byte`:`encrpted_Alice2's private key`]: private key of Alice2, encrypted by Bob's public key.

+** private key of Alice2 MUST be encrypted using Bob's public key, so that Bob can decrypt it when recieves.**

-Alice pays Bob `amount` of omni asset by sending `commitment_tx`, after OLND receieves, Bob signs to approve.
+Alice pays Bob `amount` of omni asset by sending `commitment_tx` and , after OLND receieves, construct BR1a(Breach Remedy) and send to Bob.
+Bob checks the Alice2's signature in BR1a to verify if the private key is correct.
+If it is, Bob signs C2a/RD2a.

 1. type: -352 (commitment_tx_signed)
 2. data: